quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 plt.legend();
 ```

-As expected, the crossing at $E=0$ due to the dot asymmetry is lifted when the dots are coupled to the superconductor.
-In addition, we observe how the proximity gap of the dots increases with the coupling strength.
+As expected, the crossing at $E=0$ due to the dot asymmetry is lifted when the
+dots are coupled to the superconductor.
+In addition, we observe how the proximity gap of the dots increases with the
+coupling strength.
+Finally, we see that computing the spectrum perturbatively using `pymablock`
+is **faster** than repeatedly using sparse diagonalization for a set of
+parameters.